juju/docs/src/en/models-cmr.md

 : Sets a firewall rule.

 [`show-offer`][commands-show-offer]
-: Shows details of connected (related to) offers.
+: Shows details for a connected (related to) offer.

 [`suspend-relation`][commands-suspend-relation]
 : Suspends a relation to an offer.